Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Quantum state discrimination in

-In this protocol, we don't use quantum teleportation and only need two \( |\phi^+(\lceil\tfrac{d}{2} \rceil)\rangle\).
-The total entangled resource consumed is \( 2\log_2( \lceil \tfrac{d}{2}\rceil )\) ebits, which is smaller than \( \log_2 d + \log_2\left( \lceil \tfrac{d}{2} \rceil \right) \) of Theorem 4.
-Combining with the Fig. \ref{fig:entanglement_vs_dimension}, we observe that the entanglement resources consumed by Theorem 4 and Theorem 5 are both higher than those of Theorem 6 when the dimension $d \geq 3$, indicating that Theorem 6 is more efficient.
+In this protocol, we do not use quantum teleportation and require only two \( |\phi^+(\ell )\rangle\) maximally entangled states.
+The total supplied entanglement is \( 2\log_2\ell \ \) ebits, which is smaller than the \(\log_2(d\ell)\)-ebit supplied cost of Theorem~4.
+Combined with Fig.~\ref{fig:entanglement_vs_dimension}, we observe that Theorems 4 and 5 consume more entanglement resources than Theorem 6 for dimensions $d \geq 3$, indicating that Theorem 6 is more resource-efficient under the adopted bipartite entanglement accounting convention.
+Specifically, among the evaluated protocols, Theorem 6 requires the lowest amount of supplied entanglement resources.
 Both Theorem 4 and Theorem 5 rely on one round of quantum teleportation.
-Among these three distinguishable processes, the protocol without quantum teleportation performs better than with quantum teleportation.
+Overall, the teleportation-free protocol of Theorem~6 achieves the lowest supplied bipartite entanglement under the present resource accounting convention.